Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Related Work

 \section{Related Work}

 \paragraph{Understanding Adam.} Adam~\citep{kingma2014adam} and its variant AdamW~\citep{loshchilov2018decoupled} are standard optimizers for large-scale models, particularly in domains like language modeling where SGD often falls short.
 A significant body of research seeks to explain this empirical success.
 One line focuses on convergence guarantees.
 The influential work of \citet{j.2018on} demonstrates Adam’s failure to converge on certain convex problems, which motivates numerous studies establishing its convergence under various practical conditions~\citep{defossez2022a, zhang2022adam, li2023convergence, hong2024on, ahn2024adam, jin2025comprehensiveframeworkanalyzingconvergence}.
 Another line investigates why Adam outperforms SGD, attributing its success to robustness against heavy-tailed gradient noise~\citep{zhang2020why}, better adaptation to ill-conditioned landscapes~\citep{jiang2023how, pan2023toward}, and effectiveness in contexts of heavy-tailed class imbalance or gradient/Hessian heterogeneity~\citep{kunstner2024heavy, zhang2024why, tomihari2025understanding}. \citet{ahn2024linear} further observe that this performance gap arises even in shallow linear Transformers.
+Recent works investigate how the choice of momentum hyperparameters \citep{orvieto2025in} and the rotation operation \citep{zhang2025understanding} affect the performance of Adam.